Medically reviewed by Drugs.com. Last updated on Jun 23, 2021.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Allergy to sulfa drugs (such as sulfamethoxazole, sulfasalazine, sulfasoxazole, Azulfidine®, Bactrim®, or Septra®)—Increased allergic reaction in patients with this condition.
+- Allergy to sulfa drugs (eg, sulfamethoxazole, sulfasalazine, sulfasoxazole, Azulfidine®, Bactrim®, or Septra®)—Increased allergic reaction in patients with this condition.

 - Hypotension (low blood pressure) or